By Robert A. Holden, Esq., Senior Vice President

 Prior to the Supreme Court’s decision, most Court watchers’ attention was focused on the challenge to the individual mandate.
 Striking down the individual mandate could have brought down the entire Affordable Care Act (ACA), or at least eliminated the private health insurance provisions of the law.
 But instead of striking down the private insurance provisions, the Court instead supported the plaintiff states’ contention that the law unfairly allowed federal agencies to withhold Medicaid funding to compel state compliance with the ACA’s Medicaid expansion.
-As Chief Justice Roberts stated in the Court’s ruling (which can be found here in full):
+As Chief Justice Roberts stated in the Court’s ruling:

 “The threatened loss of over 10 percent of a state’s overall budget is economic dragooning that leaves the states with no real option but to acquiesce in the Medicaid expansion.”